-Sierra Bullets - A History of Precision
+Sierra Bullets: A Tradition of Precision

 Over the years, much has changed in the industry and in the marketplace.
-One common thread running throughout this time however, has been Sierra's focus on bullets.
-Hunting and target bullets for rifles and handguns are the only products we make and we work hard to make them better than anyone else.
+What hasn’t changed has been our focus on bullets.
+Hunting and target bullets for rifles and handguns are the only products we make, and we work hard to make them better than anyone else.

-Sierra began in 1947 in the California Quonset hut building.
-At the time, World War II had just ended, shooting popularity was rising to unprecedented levels and the supply of high quality ammunition was limited.
+Sierra began in 1947 in a California Quonset hut building.
+At the time, World War II had just ended, shooting popularity was rising to unprecedented levels and the supply of high-quality ammunition was limited.
 Shooters were discovering that to satisfy their own demand, reloading was the answer.
-Frank Snow, Jim Spivey and Loren Harbor recognized this and created Sierra Bullets to help fill the void.
+Frank Snow, Jim Spivey, and Loren Harbor recognized this and created Sierra Bullets to help fill the void.
 A few years later, an accomplished competitive shooter named Martin Hull joined Sierra.
 Martin brought with him an understanding of the market and the ability to translate ideas into a finished product.
 He was the manager of our ballistics laboratory for nearly 20 years.
 In 1969, Bob Hayden joined Sierra as Manager of Operations for The Leisure Group, who at the time was Sierra’s parent company.
 An engineer by trade and an avid hunter, Bob led Sierra through years of tremendous growth while greatly expanding Sierra’s product offering before his retirement in 2012.

-All Sierra bullet jackets are made from gilding metal, a copper alloy composed of 95% copper and 5% zinc.
+All our bullet jackets are made from gilding metal, a copper alloy composed of 95% copper and 5% zinc.
 In order to match our different bullet requirements and meet stringent quality objectives, we buy nineteen different strip sizes of gilding metal and require three times more dimensional and quality control than is considered standard in the copper manufacturing industry.
 In fact, Olin Brass has a special alloy exclusive to Sierra Bullets.
 This enables us to build extremely high uniformity into every one of our finished bullets.

 After each step, the bullet jackets are washed and rinsed using a special cleaning process developed by our experienced personnel.
 During each phase of production, roving quality control inspectors check specifications to ensure that the only part to move on is a perfect one.
 Reports on the quality of parts being manufactured are maintained in every department and are periodically reviewed by shift supervisors.